 - Wear rubber gloves when cleaning blood.
 Use one part household bleach to 10 parts water.

 Did your mother have hepatitis C when you were born?
-If so, you have a higher risk for getting the virus and you should be tested for it.
+Although rare, you will have a slightly higher risk for getting the virus and you should be tested for it.

 The infection often has no visible symptoms for many years.
 A blood test is one of the only ways to confirm a diagnosis.